Last Updated on August 8, 2021 by Chef

 Birds Nest Soup Malacca

 In Malacca, Malaysia, I didn’t think I would stumble over any birds nest soup shops let alone a breeding ground for it.
-In the old Chinese quarter, only one street back from Jonker street and overlooking our hostel we found an old house turned into both a breeding area and museum.
+In the old Chinese quarter, only one street back from Jonker street and overlooking our hostel we found an old house turned into both a breeding area for swiftlets, and museum.

 History of Birds Nest Soup